 Exercise science is an interdisciplinary field which spans the physiological, psychological, nutritional, motor, and functional adaptations and responses to exercise, physical activity, and sport.
-Mount Mercy University’s exercise science program prepares students interested in pursuing careers and graduate/professional degrees in physical therapy, athletic training, occupational therapy, sports medicine, cardiac rehabilitation, dietetics, personal training, health promotion, strength and conditioning, coaching, and sport & performance psychology.
+Mount Mercy University’s exercise science program prepares students interested in pursuing careers and graduate/professional degrees in athletic training, physical therapy, occupational therapy, cardiac rehabilitation, dietetics, personal training, health promotion, strength and conditioning, coaching, and sport & performance psychology.
 Students choose electives that support their desired career path.
 In their final year of study, students complete an internship to increase practical understanding of course knowledge and help gain insight into their work world.

 Exercise Science Major

 |BI 125||Foundations of Biology & Scientific Inquiry I||3|